keboola/developers-docs/extend/common-interface/logging-development.md

     KBC_LOGGER_PORT: 12202
 {% endhighlight %}

-This instructs docker to create two containers `server` and `client`.
-The important part is `links: server:log-server` which links the `server` container to the `client` container with the DNS name `log-server`.
-When you run the above setup (the current directory should be root of docs-example-logging-php repository) with:
+This instructs docker to create two containers: `server` and `client`.
+The important part is `links: server:log-server` that links the `server` container to the `client` container with the DNS name `log-server`.
+When you run the above setup (the current directory should be the root of the docs-example-logging-php repository) with

     docker-compose up

- You will obtain an output like this:
+ you will obtain an output like this:

     Creating docsexampleloggingphp_server_1
     Creating docsexampleloggingphp_client_1